marc2332/bliss/doc/docs/config_session.md

 ### To selectively include objects

-Most of the time you don't want to have all objects declared in the beacon configuration loaded in your session.
-So you can explicitly indicate which objects must be included by using `exclude-objects` keyword followed by a list of objects:
+Most of the time all objects declared in the beacon configuration don't have to be loaded loaded in a session.
+So they can be explicitly included by using `include-objects` keyword followed by a list of
+objects:

     - class: Session
       name: eh1
       setup-file: ./eh1_setup.py
       include-objects: [pzth, simul_mca]

-The include-objects list can also be a classical YAML dash list.
+The *include-objects list* can also be a classical YAML dash list.

 ### To selectively exclude objects

-Conversely, you could also need to avoid to load unused objects using `exclude-objects` keyword:
+Conversely, objects could also be unnecessary so they can be explicitly excluded by using `exclude-objects` keyword followed by a list of objects:

     - class: Session
       name: eh1
       setup-file: ./eh1_setup.py
       exclude-objects: [simul_mca, zzac]

-The exclude-objects list can also be a classical YAML dash list.
+The *exclude-objects list* can also be a classical YAML dash list.

 ### To define custom sequences

-Just add `.py` files containing your sequences in a `scripts/` sub-directory of your `sessions/` directory:
+Sequences contained in a `.py` files located in the `sessions/scripts/` directory can be loaded with `load_script()`
+command:

         % mkdir ~/local/beamline_configuration/sessions/scripts/
         % cd  ~/local/beamline_configuration/sessions/scripts/